wilsonehusin/project-euler/solutions/README.md

 # Solutions

+##### The purpose of me publishing my work is not for anyone to copy the solution.
+However, I would be interested if you have a better answer (with less complexity for example) and therefore I start this with myself.

 | Problem # | Answer    | Language | Complexity       |
 |:---------:|:---------:|:--------:|:----------------:|
 | 1         | 233168    | C        | O(n)             |